ahl27/machineRy/README.md

 Performance is roughly identical on weighted LFR graph benchmarks (measured using AMI).
 Runtime of this implementation is roughly 2x faster than `igraph`.
 Most of the runtime is dedicated to converting `igraph`-style graphs into something I can work with; final implementation for `SynExtend` should be significantly faster since I won't be working with `igraph` graphs.

+Consensus clustering runs slower than either `igraph` or my label propagation, mainly because multiple runs are required.
+This implementation beats `igraph` and my LP algorithm in accuracy.
+Runtime is about 10x slower because it does about 10 LP runs.
+Scaling on all algorithms is approximately linear (0.76 for my LP, 0.94 for `igraph`, 1.33 for consensus clustering).